Jason Vosler Player Props: Reds vs. Phillies

-After going 1-for-4 with a home run and an RBI in his most recent game, Jason Vosler and the Cincinnati Reds take on the Philadelphia Phillies (who will start Zack Wheeler) at 3:05 PM ET on Friday.
+The Cincinnati Reds and Jason Vosler, who went 0-for-2 last time out, battle Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Cubs.
+In his previous game he had a hitless showing (0-for-2) against the Phillies.

 Jason Vosler Game Info & Props vs. the Phillies